QuickMythril/qortal-mcp-server/README.md

 - A simple per-tool rate limiter (token bucket) defaults to ~5 requests/second per tool to protect the underlying Qortal node.
 Adjust via `QortalConfig.rate_limit_qps`.
 - Logging is minimal and avoids secrets.
 Adjust log level via `QORTAL_MCP_LOG_LEVEL`.
+- Responses include an `X-Request-ID` header; the MCP gateway also returns `requestId` in JSON-RPC responses.
 ```

 Once running, the server can be wired into your LLM tooling as an MCP server or